BubbleCow/bubblecow-documentation/Editorial/Writers/P/Paul Bradley/Fontainebleau/Developmental Edit/Edit/Fontainebleau - Editors Report - Developmental Editing - BubbleCow.md

 ## Strengths and Weaknesses

-do we need an introduction?
+do we need an introduction? the reader needs to know who the person talkoing is

 lack of cash is an on going theme
 ## Chapter Feedback